-The 7 best small business groups for networking
+The 10 best small business networking groups

 It’s no secret that success in business has a lot to do with who you know.
 Relationships and partnerships with the right people are critical to growing your customer base and making your business succeed.

-Despite the undisputed importance of networking, most small business owners have no idea where to start.
-If you have decided to make building strategic relationships a priority for your business, these small business groups are great places to start.
-Here are seven of the top small business groups for networking.
+Despite the undisputed importance of networking, many small business owners have no idea where to start.
+Whether you've formed your own LLC or are looking to pave your way as a business consultant, once you have decided to make building strategic relationships a priority, a great place to begin is with business groups made for that purpose.

 1. Your local chamber of commerce

-The quality and involvement of local chamber organizations can vary from city to city, but many of them provide foundational training, professional development, and resources for local business owners.
+The quality and involvement of chamber organizations can vary from city to city, but most of them provide foundational training, professional development, and resources for local small business owners.

-3. Entrepreneurs' Organization
+3. Entrepreneurs' Organization (EO)

-4. Business Networking International
+4. Business Networking International (BNI)

-5. Young Entrepreneurs Council
+5. Young Entrepreneur Council (YEC)

-Along with the quality of connections and resources, millennial business owners remark on the fast-paced, heavily digital nature of this organization as compared with older and more traditional small business groups.
+Along with the quality of connections and resources, millennial business owners tout the fast-paced, heavily digital nature of this organization as compared to older and more traditional small business groups.

-6. American Marketing Association
+6. American Marketing Association (AMA)

 7. Rotary Club International